45 Banks That Offer Early Direct Deposit

 With direct deposit, your employer sends your salary to your bank ahead of the upcoming payday.
 Your bank then releases the direct deposit funds to your checking account on payday.

-With early direct deposit, your bank gives you access to your funds before the regularly scheduled payday.
+With early direct deposit, your bank provides you with access to your funds before the regularly scheduled payday.
 Banks that offer this feature post the funds to the receiver’s checking account as soon as the bank gets the direct deposit files from the Federal Reserve.

 When your company sends payroll to the bank, traditional bank accounts will wait until the date stipulated by the employer to send the payments to individual accounts.